renegade-fi/renegade-docs/docs.renegade.fi/docs/getting-started/intro.md

-To understand how we integrate MPC matching with zero-knowledge settlement, see [The MPC-ZKP Architecture](/core-concepts/mpc-zkp) and check out [Lifecycle and Privacy](/core-concepts/privacy) to see how we this MPC-ZKP architecture guarantees maximal privacy while trading.
+To understand how we integrate MPC matching with zero-knowledge settlement, see [The MPC-ZKP Architecture](/core-concepts/mpc-zkp) and check out [Lifecycle and Privacy](/core-concepts/privacy) to see how this MPC-ZKP architecture guarantees maximal privacy while trading.

 For more advanced concepts, including the ideas of Indications of Interest and